fo-dicom/fo-dicom/Documentation/v5/usage/xfer_syntaxes.md

 <sup>4</sup>Default Transfer Syntax for Lossy JPEG 8-bit Image Compression
 <sup>5</sup>Default Transfer Syntax for Lossy JPEG 12-bit Image Compression (Process 4 only)
 <sup>6</sup>SV1 = Selection Value 1; Default Transfer Syntax for Lossless JPEG Image Compression
+<sup>7</sup>Actual codec support to be implemented in the fo-dicom.Codecs package.

 # Custom Transfer Syntaxes

-Since **version 4.0.1** and highter fo-dicom supports custom Transfer Syntaxes.
+Since **version 4.0.1** and higher fo-dicom supports custom Transfer Syntaxes.
 If a DICOM image with a custom / unknown Transfer Syntax is received or opened then fo-dicom assumes that it is
 * Little Endian
 * Explicit VR
 * Encapsulated